 - Deliberate activities with any of the following characteristics:

-via the SLU Network and the effort of staff involved in the support of those systems;
+- wasting staff effort or network resources, including time on end systems accessible via the SLU Network and the effort of staff involved in the support of those systems;

 - corrupting or destroying other user's data;